-4. DISASTER MANAGEMENT
+6. DISASTER MANAGEMENT

-4.1 Legislation
+6.1 Legislation

 Legislation Provision The Constitution, Act No. 108 of 1996 Section 41(1)(b).
 All speres of government are required to secure the well-being of the Republic.
 Section 152(1)(d).
 To promote a safe and healthy environment The Disaster Management Act Section 43 (3).
 A local municipality must establish capacity for the development and coordination of the disaster management plan and implementation of a disaster management function for the municipality.
 Section(1)(a).
-Each municipality must conduct a disaster risk assessment for its area National Disaster Management Framework Establishes bases for all aspects of disaster risk management such as risk reduction, preparedness, response, and recovery.
-Provides guidelines on establishment of municipal disaster management centers and municipal advisory forums Municipal Systems Act No 32 of 2000 Section 26(g).
+Each municipality must conduct a disaster risk assessment for its area National Disaster Management Framework • Establishes bases for all asy disaster risk management such reduction, preparedness, response recovery. • Provides guidelines on establish municipal disaster management and municipal advisory forums Municipal Systems Act No 32 of 2000 Section 26(g).
 An integrated development plan must reflect applicable disaster management plans